Charmonium decays of beauty baryons in the perturbative QCD approach: Introduction

 The perturbative QCD approach (PQCD) is a powerful theoretical tool in exploring the weak decays of heavy-flavored hadrons and predicts many features of $B$ meson decays~\cite{Keum:2000wi,Lu:2000em}.
 The application of the PQCD formalism extension to baryon decays has also achieved a preliminary success~\cite{prd59094014,prd61114002,cjp39328,prd65074030,prd74034026,prd80034011,220204804,220209181,prd106053005,221015357,230213785,Rui:2023fpp}.
 The hadronic LCDAs, which describe the momentum fraction distribution of valence quarks inside hadrons, are primary nonperturbative quantities for calculating the heavy baryon decays based on the PQCD approach.
 As of today, many efforts have been made to construct the heavy-baryon LCDAs~\cite{plb665197,jhep112013191,epjc732302,plb738334,jhep022016179,Ali:2012zza}.
 Meanwhile, the LCDAs of light baryons have been studied using QCD sum rules~\cite{zpc42569,Farrar:1988vz,Liu:2014uha,Liu:2008yg,Braun:2000kw,Braun:1999te}, lattice QCD~\cite{QCDSF:2008qtn,Gockeler:2008xv,jhep020702016,prd89094511,epja55116}, the chiral quark-soliton model~\cite{Kim:2021zbz}, and the Dyson-Schwinger equations~\cite{Mezrag:2017znp,Mezrag:2018hkk}.
-Quite recently, the one-loop perturbative contributions to LCDA of a light baryon has been derived in large-momentum effective theory~\cite{Deng:2023csv}, which provides a first step toward deriving the LCDA from first principle lattice QCD calculations in the future.
-Facing these exciting status, one have reason to believe that it is suitable time to investigate the charmonium decays of $b$-baryon, which is the focus of this presentation.
+Quite recently, the one-loop perturbative contributions to LCDA of a light baryon have been derived in large-momentum effective theory~\cite{Deng:2023csv}, which provides a first step toward deriving the LCDA from first principle lattice QCD calculations in the future.
+Facing these exciting status, one has reason to believe that it is a suitable time to investigate the charmonium decays of $b$ baryon, which is the focus of this presentation.

-In this article we systematically analyze the weak nonleptonic decays of $\mathcal{B}_b\rightarrow \mathcal{B} J/\psi$ using PQCD approach, where $\mathcal{B}_b$ represents the lowest lying spin $\frac{1}{2}$ ground state bottom baryons, while $\mathcal{B}$ stands for the light baryon octet and decuplet.
+In this article, we systematically analyze the weak nonleptonic decays of $\mathcal{B}_b\rightarrow \mathcal{B} J/\psi$ using PQCD approach, where $\mathcal{B}_b$ represents the lowest-lying spin $\frac{1}{2}$ ground-state bottom baryons, while $\mathcal{B}$ stands for the light baryon octet and decuplet.
 More higher bottom baryons, such as the spin $\frac{3}{2}$ partners decay strongly or electromagnetically, are beyond the scope of the present work.
 Furthermore, the vertex corrections~\cite{Beneke:1999br,Beneke:2000ry,Beneke:2003zv} to the factorizable amplitude have also been taken into account, whose effects are combined in the Wilson coefficients similar to the cases of hadronic charmonium $B$ meson decays.